Facebook reports 4Q profit, user growth despite challenges

 Facebook is under growing regulatory scrutiny around the world.
 In the U.S., it faces several government investigations for alleged anti-competitive behavior.
 Last August, it was fined $5 billion by the Federal Trade Commission for privacy violations, the largest FTC fine ever for a tech company.

-Amid ongoing criticism about how his company handles the private data of its users, Facebook CEO Mark Zuckerberg has announced that the company was shifting course for a more "privacy-focused" future.
+Amid ongoing criticism about how Facebook handles the private data of its users, CEO Mark Zuckerberg has announced that the company was shifting course for a more "privacy-focused" future.
 This includes emphasizing small-group and private communication, though details are still scant.

 It's not clear if this privacy focus will mean anything for how ads on Facebook are targeted, which has always been among the chief concerns for privacy advocates.